makohda/IDRC_first_step_course_2018/README.md

     +
     CCCFFFFFFHDHFEHHHIJJJJJGJJIEHJHHIJIJJIIIJJIGIJJJCHGIIJIJJJEHIGJJIJGIIJJJIBHEHHFDFFDFFEEEFDDEDDDDDDCD

-zless has almost same function with less, but it can work with compressed file.

 fastq always uses four lines.
 - @DRR006760.35495851/1 => description line
 - TATGTCTG... => sequence line
-- + => most of cases, just "+".
+- \+ => most of cases, just "+".
 It can be used as description line.
 But, I have never seen.
 - CCCFFFFFHHHGHJJ => ASCII encoded quality scores

 If you were familiar with fastq data, you can get more information.